samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 A Sphere is an [area of effect](#AreaofEffect) that extends in straight lines from a point of origin outward in all directions.
 The effect that creates a Sphere specifies the distance it extends as the radius of the Sphere.

-A Sphere’s point of origin is included in the Sphere’s area of effect.
+A Sphere's point of origin is included in the Sphere's area of effect.

 ---

 ### Stable

-A creature is Stable if it has 0 [Hit Points](#HitPoints) but isn’t required to make [Death Saving Throws](#DeathSavingThrow). *See also* chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#StabilizingaCharacter)").
+A creature is Stable if it has 0 [Hit Points](#HitPoints) but isn't required to make [Death Saving Throws](#DeathSavingThrow). *See also* chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#StabilizingaCharacter)").

 ---

 ### Stat Block

 A stat block contains the game statistics of a monster.
-Each stat block includes the following information presented after the monster’s name.
+Each stat block includes the following information presented after the monster's name.

 ***Size.*** A monster is Tiny, Small, Medium, Large, Huge, or Gargantuan. *See also* "[Size](#Size)."